21 Ways to Use Slack Bots to Simplify Everyday Tasks

 Add Donut to Slack to help your team get to know each other

-As a remote team, we recently started using Donut at Process Street to bring everyone closer together.
+As a remote team, we have used Donut at Process Street to bring everyone closer together.
 Donut works by randomly matching 2 or more team members together each week, and letting them set up a quick 10-minute call together where they can talk about their hobbies, personal life, or anything they choose.
-At this point, I’ve met 5 or 6 new people that I wouldn’t otherwise get a chance at work to speak to!
+It is a lightweight way to create conversations that would not otherwise happen at work.

 At just the cost of 10 minutes of everyone’s time each week, you can improve the strength of your team and your company culture.